 And thanks to families, hospice agencies, care facilities, caregivers, and funeral homes for making advance preparations for the brain donation.
-Part of that advance preparation is organizing some bags of ice, which will be utilized to keep the family member’s head (and therefore brain) cool until the family member can reach refrigeration upon his/her passing.
+Part of that advance effort is preparing some bags of ice, which will be utilized to keep the family member’s head (and therefore brain) cool until the family member can reach refrigeration upon his/her passing.

 Why is there a delay in getting to refrigeration?
 There are multiple possible reasons for this, including: